stevenjmesser/govuk-design-system/src/components/password-input/index.md

 ### Showing and hiding passwords

-Hide passwords by default until the user chooses to show it by interacting with the ‘show’ button.
+Hide passwords by default until the user chooses to show it using the ‘show’ button.
 Users might not be in a private space when entering or creating a password, so you should hide passwords by default.

 When there are two or more password inputs on a page, the labels and ‘show’ and ‘hide’ toggles for each password input must be different.